gramps-project/gramps-web-docs/docs/en/install_setup/configuration.md

     When using environment variables for configuration, boolean options like `EMAIL_USE_SSL` must be either the string `true` or `false` (case sensitive!).

-### Settings only for PostgreSQL backend database
+### Settings for PostgreSQL databases

-This is required if you've configured your Gramps database to work with the [PostgreSQL addon](https://gramps-project.org/wiki/index.php/Addon:PostgreSQL).
+These settings are required if your family trees are hosted in a [PostgreSQL database](postgres.md) using the SharedPostgreSQL addon.

 Key | Description
 ----|-------------